Unipath

 Unipath Ltd was a pharmaceutical company, subsidiary to Unilever and then Alere, specialising mainly in medical diagnostic kits related to women's reproductive health.
-It subsequently diversified its product range to include more specialised test kits, primarily for the clinical market, in areas other than women's reproductive healthcare.
+It subsequently diversified its product range to include more specialised test kits, primarily for the clinical market, in other areas.

 Based in Bedford, United Kingdom, the company had between 500 and 600 employees globally.
 Unipath's main assets were folded into Swiss Precision Diagnostics.